Saint Odd

 Saint Odd (2015) is the seventh and final thriller novel in the Odd Thomas series by American writer Dean Koontz.
-The book was initially released on January 13, 2015 by Bantam Books.
+The book was initially released on January 13, 2015, by Bantam Books.

 Plot

 Odd Thomas returns to Pico Mundo only to find himself immediately under attack from surviving members of the satanic cult he encountered in previous books.
 As he rides the back roads on a heavy motorcycle, he survives the first attempt on his life by evading a large SUV.
-Odd travels off road and tricks the driver of the SUV into driving into a deep gully, killing anyone inside as the SUV explodes.
+Odd travels off-road and tricks the driver of the SUV into driving into a deep gully, killing everyone inside as the SUV explodes.
 Odd first travels to the mall where Stormy and 18 others were murdered, narrowly avoiding three cultists who, coincidentally or through Odd's psychic magnetism, are visiting the mall where the cult's members nearly caused hundreds of deaths.
 Odd takes the bike to a safe house run by the same organization he helped in the last novel after meeting Mrs. Fischer.
 The safe house is run by an older couple who tell him they've been married for years and, as the husband says, have only had "5 bad days in all those years."
 His wife contradicts him saying "There were 6, you need to figure out where we're differing."
 Odd sleeps in the house's guest room and dreams of Pico Mundo flooded with visions of people, both recognized and not, floating by him and having expressions of rage.
 After reuniting with the Chief Porter and novelist Ozzy Boone, he discovers that the cult has obtained enough C4 to destroy a nearby dam.
 Destroying the dam would partially flood the town, but not enough to cause the destruction and death in his vision.
 He visits the dam and has an epiphany after seeing coyotes.

 Odd returns to the safe house to find it under siege from the cultists, all of whom end up dead at the hands of the caretakers.
 Mrs. Fischer and a "Cleaning Crew" arrive and make the safe house as if nobody ever lived there while Odd and Mrs. Fischer meet in her limo.